WRITTEN BY: Sarah and Mike

 It wasn’t so long ago, in our own journey of navigating life, that Mike and I were both on very different paths than the one we are on today.

-For those we haven’t had the chance to meet, Mike and I are the Founders and Operations Managers of The Juice Laundry.
-Mike studied Philosophy while playing baseball at Emory University, then found himself at UVa Law School.
-It was only a few years into practicing law before Mike made the radical and admirable decision to totally change the direction of his life.
+For those we haven’t yet had the chance to meet, Mike and I are the owners of The Juice Laundry.
+Mike studied Philosophy while playing baseball at Emory University, then found himself at UVA Law School.
+It was only a few years into practicing law that Mike made the radical and admirable decision to totally change the direction of his life.

-In 2015, we both found ourselves back in Charlottesville in 200-hour Yoga Teacher Trainings.
-We met, fell in love instantly, and have now been married for just over a year.
+In 2015, we both found ourselves back in Charlottesville in 200-hour Yoga Teacher Trainings at different studios in town.
+We met, instantly fell in love, and have now been married for just over three years.

 Owning and operating a small business has served as one of the most humbling, challenging, rewarding, and curious adventures of our lives thus far.
 So how did we arrive here?

 We use glass bottles not only to reduce the amount of chemicals ingested by humans from plastic, but also to decrease waste that ends up in the ocean, adversely affecting millions of ecosystems.
-We use 100% biodegradable paper and plastic made of plant matter and from renewable resources.
+For our disposable goods, we use 100% compostable paper and plastic, made of plant matter and from renewable resources.
 We give our organic compost to local farms to replenish the soil naturally.
-We pay living wages so that the preventative healthcare industry - which we very much consider ourselves part of - can support people who are passionate about making a lasting difference in the lives of others.
+We pay living wages so that the preventative healthcare industry -- which we very much consider ourselves to be part of -- can support people who are passionate about making a lasting difference in the lives of others.

 We want people to come into one of our locations and be inspired, and then walk out into the world equipped with the knowledge to start asking questions and making changes themselves.
-We want people to not only come in and be able to enjoy a 100% organic cold-pressed juice or smoothie bowl, but to empower themselves to make their own choices about what they consume and how they choose to show up in the world.
+We want people to not only come in and be able to enjoy a 100% organic cold-pressed juice, smoothie, or acai bowl, but also to empower themselves to make their own choices about what they consume and how they choose to show up in the world.

-Life certainly doesn’t always go as we plan for it to.
+Life certainly doesn’t always go according to plan.
 Sometimes the most beautiful experiences are created when we allow ourselves the freedom to follow our passions and the confidence to figure it out as we go.
 For us, each day is both a gift and a lesson learned.
-But, at the end of the day, what else can we all do but continue to do our best?
+At the end of the day, what else can we all do but continue to do our best?